ICOMOS Climate Action Working Group celebrates 18.04 with Climate Literacy Trainings Worldwide and in several languages

 ICOMOS Climate Action Working Group (CAWG) celebrates International Day for Monuments and Sites together with several national committees and partner networks, through the ICOMOS Climate Literacy Trainings (CLT) campaign.
 As the day of monuments and sites is bringing visibility to the work undertaken to conserve and protect the world’s culturally significant “Living Heritage” – increasingly at risk from accelerating disasters and conflicts unfolding in complex, multi-hazard contexts, CAWG showcases via CLT campaign the need and power of united climate action.

-In April, CLTs are taking place in Australia and Brazil in cooperation with CAWG, ICOMOS Brazil, and ICOMOS Australia, with the support of National Geographic and the Preserving Legacies.
-In Brazil, they are led by Bruno Andrade (Salvador, training on 16-17.04) and Luana Campos (Brasília, training on 23-24.04), and in Australia, in Adelaide and online on 18.04 by Flavia Kiperman – all ICOMOS CAWG active members.
+In April, CLTs are taking place in Australia and Brazil in cooperation with CAWG, ICOMOS Brazil, and ICOMOS Australia, with the support of Preserving Legacies and National Geographic, to empower Heritage Adapts! campaign launch.
+In Brazil, they are led by Bruno Andrade (Salvador) and Luana Campos (Brasília), and in Australia, in Adelaide and online by Flavia Kiperman – all of the trainers are ICOMOS CAWG active members.

 More information on ICOMOS Climate Action Working Group activities and Climate Literacy Trainings ICOMOS CLIMATE ACTION WORKING GROUP WEBINAR 5.03 12-13 CEST – ICOMOS Climate Action Working Group